DCASE-REPO/psds_eval/README.md

    ![Fig: CT Example](https://raw.githubusercontent.com/audioanalytic/psds_eval/master/examples/data/ct_example.jpg)

-   Detection 1 and 3 are clearly true positives while detections 2 and 4 are false positives.
+   Detections 1 and 3 are clearly true positives (TP) while detections 2 and 4 are false positives (FP).
 In addition to this, PSDS also counts detection 4 as a cross-trigger (CT) for Class 3 on the ground truth Class 1.
    The confusion matrix for this example would be:

    |         | Class 1 | Class 2 | Class 3 | WORLD |
    |---------|:-------:|:-------:|:-------:|:-----:|